Hiking the Kawainui Marsh Trail on Oʻahu, Hawaiʻi

 Within just a few steps of the trailhead, the Kawainui Marsh Trail passes through the community-organized Kaha Garden.

-It’s a garden filled with a variety of different native species, and it’s truly the best place on the trail to see and learn about native Hawaiian plants.
+It’s a garden filled with a variety of different native plants, and it’s truly the best place on the entire trail to see and learn about native Hawaiian plants.

 Kaha Garden